Physical environment

 The mosaic of deltas and other estuarine ecosystems in Puget Sound

 The diversity and complexity of estuarine ecosystems is vital to the overall health of Puget Sound.
-This summary fact sheet focuses on the current state of estuarine ecosystems in Puget Sound—large river deltas, embayments, their interconnecting beaches, and rocky coasts—and the historical changes that have occurred since the development of the Puget Sound coastline.
+This summary fact sheet focuses on the current state of these ecosystems in Puget Sound—large river deltas, embayments, their interconnecting beaches, and rocky coasts—and the historical changes that have occurred since the development of the Puget Sound coastline.
 Additional emphasis is placed on the historical losses of tidal wetlands within these estuaries.

 Puget Sound circulation triggers low-oxygen conditions at different times and in different places